makrai/notes/palmer10-sem-role-label.md

   a particular situation or event along with its participants
 * semantic roles are called Frame Elements (FE)
   * defined for each semantic frame, and
-* The predicate ... is called Lexical Unit (LU)
+* The predicate is called Lexical Unit (LU)
   * all LUs in a semantic frame share the same set of semantic roles
 * Frame Elements
   * fine-grained semantic role labels
-  * e.g. for the Apply-heat Frame include a
+  * eg for the Apply-heat Frame include a
     Cook, Food, and a Heating Instrument
   * a frame can also have adjectives and nouns such as nominalizations
   * classified in terms of how central they are, with three levels